Calyptogena magnifica: Morphology

-Distribution
+Distribution and discovery

-Calyptogena magnifica was first described by Kenneth Boss and Ruth Turner of Harvard's Museum of Comparative Zoology, in 1980, following its discovery during research dives by the submersible vehicle DSV Alvin to the floor of the Pacific Ocean in 1977 and 1979.
-The location of the thermal vent where it was found was approximately 200 miles west of Punta Mita, Mexico at a depth of 2645 m.
-Further deep water exploration shows that it is present at other thermal vents on the East Pacific Rise between 21°N and 22°S as well as in the Galapagos Rift.
-In some locations it is plentiful while in other, apparently suitable habitats, it is not present at all.
+Calyptogena magnifica was first described by Kenneth Boss and Ruth Turner of Harvard's Museum of Comparative Zoology in 1980, following its discovery during research dives by the submersible vehicle DSV Alvin to the floor of the Pacific Ocean in 1977 and 1979.
+The clam was also one of the first to be described after the discovery of hydrothermal vents.

+The location of the hydrothermal vent where it was found was approximately 200 miles west of Punta Mita, Mexico at a depth of 2645 m.
+Further deep water exploration shows that it is present at other hydrothermal vents on the East Pacific Rise between 21°N and 22°S. Additionally a 2002 expedition conducted by scientists from the Woods Hole Oceanographic Institution (WHOI) and NOAA's Pacific Marine Environmental Laboratory discovered communities of Calyptogena magnifica along the Galapagos Rift, naming the vent site "Calyfield" after the clam.
+In some locations the clam is plentiful while in other, apparently suitable habitats, it is not present at all.

 Biology

 Calyptogena magnifica is assumed to burrow and it is thought the divided foot may be specially adapted for insertion into cracks in hard substrates or among mussels (Bathymodiolus thermophilus).
-The animal can move around on the sea floor with its muscular foot and usually takes up a vertical position rather than lying flat.
+The organism can move around on the sea floor with its muscular foot and usually takes up a vertical position rather than lying flat.
+However, these white clams have low mobility.
+Calyptogena magnifica have slow growth rates, with its growth rate decreasing with age, and have been found to live almost 50 years.
+Research has also shown that the hydrothermal vent clams can record environmental changes in their shells.
+Growth bands in the shell, similar to tree rings, are composed of varying amounts of strontium/calcium along with other metals that reflect the varying composition of hydrothermal vent mineral flow, reflecting changes in volcanic or tectonic activity.
+As the shell grows slowly, changes in environmental composition can be logged from years to decades.

-Calyptogena magnifica is specially adapted to life round hydrothermal vents by the chemosymbiotic bacteria it harbours in its gills which oxidize hydrogen sulfide seeping from the vents.
-The clam absorbs nutrients produced by these bacteria rather than photosynthetically derived products and no longer has guts.